danielawde9/AndroidKotlinFundamentals/readme.md

 ## 6.4.
 ViewModelFactory

-a `ViewModelFactor` instantiates `ViewModel` objects with or without constructor parameters
+a `ViewModelFactory` instantiates `ViewModel` objects with or without constructor parameters

 ![](.readme_images/2ace0228.png)